c2lang/c2compiler/docs/README.md

 # C2 Documentation

-This is the source code for generating the C2 documenation (http://c2lang.org/site) They are generated with [MkDocs](http://www.mkdocs.org).
+This is the source code for generating the C2 documentation (http://c2lang.org/site) They are generated with [MkDocs](http://www.mkdocs.org).

 NOTE: the documentation uses an older version of mkdocs (from ubuntu 16.x) Since in